gordontucker/FittedSheets/README.md

 // The color of the grip on the pull bar sheetController.gripColor = UIColor(white: 0.868, alpha: 1)

+// The corner curve of the sheet sheetController.cornerCurve = .continuous

 // The corner radius of the sheet sheetController.cornerRadius = 20